DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 So it’s not the, it’s not the knowledge from a singular individual.
 It’s been changed and modified over time.
 So the three questions, I guess in the, in this order are.
 What do I want to accomplish?
 What, sorry?
 How will a website help me reach my goals?
 And thirdly, what needs to be done and in what order to reach my goals?

 So is the intention in this episode, David, to try and answer those three questions from our perspective?
-Running a podcast, running a YouTube channel, and the resultant website?
+Running a chat, running a YouTube channel, and the resultant website?
 Is that why we’re here today?
 Yeah, we’re trying to do

 \[00:04:45\] **David Waumsley:** that. we’re trying to put ourselves through this, but it’s worth talking a little bit.